jezcope/erambler/content/articles/2009/10/annotating-the-web-diigo-vs-google-sidewiki.md

 <!--more-->

-Learning how to teach has been an education (pun fully intended) â€” I've started reading a much broader range of material, and a lot of it is quite social-sciencey.
+Learning how to teach has been an education (pun fully intended) — I've started reading a much broader range of material, and a lot of it is quite social-sciencey.
 This stuff is necessarily quite verbose, and I find I need to take notes and rephrase things in my own way to get the most out of them.

 Now, with library books, people seem to get a bit upset if you start scribbling in the margins.
 I have to keep a notebook in which to jot down thoughts.